TaxLens/tax-lens-main/README.md

-# SpendLens - AI-Powered Spending Tracker
+# TaxLens - AI-Powered Spending Tracker

 Track your spending automatically by connecting your Gmail.
-SpendLens uses Claude AI to detect transactions from receipts, invoices, and payment confirmations in your emails.
+TaxLens uses Claude AI to detect transactions from receipts, invoices, and payment confirmations in your emails.

 ## Features